rust-lang/book/nostarch/chapter11.md

 ```

 By controlling which tests run, you can make sure your `cargo test` results
-will be fast.
-When you’re at a point where it makes sense to check the results
+will be returned quickly.
+When you’re at a point where it makes sense to check
-of the `ignored` tests and you have time to wait for the results, you can run
+the results of the `ignored` tests and you have time to wait for the results,
-`cargo test -- --ignored` instead.
-If you want to run all tests whether they’re
+you can run `cargo test -- --ignored` instead.
+If you want to run all tests
-ignored or not, you can run `cargo test -- --include-ignored`.
+whether they’re ignored or not, you can run `cargo test -- --include-ignored`.

 ## Test Organization